okikio/native/packages/native/README.md

 ## Demo

-Located in [./build](https://github.com/okikio/native/tree/beta/build), you will find multiple build files that can help you create your setup.
-The [./pug folder](https://github.com/okikio/native/tree/beta/build/pug) contains [pug](https://pugjs.org/api/getting-started.html) files that format my html in a clean and clear way.
-The [./sass folder](https://github.com/okikio/native/tree/beta/build/sass) contains [scss](https://sass-lang.com/guide) files that allow for modern css without the need of polyfills.
-The [./ts folder](https://github.com/okikio/native/tree/beta/build/ts) contains [typescript](https://www.typescriptlang.org/) files that the framework runs on; typescript is used, because Intellisense is better with typescript.
-Outside the build folder, the [gulpfile.js](https://github.com/okikio/native/tree/beta/gulpfile.js) file, is part of my [gulp](https://gulpjs.com/) config, and is the tool I use to build the demo, for your project other tools should also work, with some amoount of work.
+Located in [build/](/build), you will find multiple build files that can help you create your setup.
+The [pug folder](/build/pug) contains [pug](https://pugjs.org/api/getting-started.html) files that format my html in a clean and clear way.
+The [scss folder](/build/scss) contains [scss](https://sass-lang.com/guide) files that allow for modern css without the need of polyfills.
+The [ts folder](/build/ts) contains [typescript](https://www.typescriptlang.org/) files that the framework runs on; typescript is used, because Intellisense is better with typescript.
+Outside the build folder, the [gulpfile.js](/gulpfile.js) file, is part of my [gulp](https://gulpjs.com/) config, and is the tool I use to build the demo, for your project other tools should also work, with some amoount of work.
 Explore the files stated above to learn how to get started.

 I recommend using the Gitpod link at the top of the page to get started with development, as it removes the need for setup.